telerik/blazor-docs/installation/nuget.md

 There are two ways to authenticate with the Telerik NuGet server when you add the Telerik NuGet source [with the .NET CLI](#use-the-net-cli) or [edit the `NuGet.Config` file manually](#edit-the-nugetconfig-file):

 * Use your Telerik account email as the username, and your Telerik password.
-* Use `api-key` as the username, and your personal NuGet API Key as the password.
+* Use `api-key` as the username and your personal [NuGet API Key]({%slug installation/nuget-keys%}) as the password.

 You can [generate your Telerik NuGet API Key on telerik.com](https://www.telerik.com/account/downloads/nuget-keys).
-Read more about [using NuGet API Keys in different environments](https://www.telerik.com/blogs/announcing-nuget-keys) on the Telerik Blog.
+Read more about [using NuGet API Keys in different environments]({%slug installation/nuget-keys%}).

 > Always use the NuGet API Key in plain text.